Rabbit Section Membership

 For the more serious golfer who relishes playing in keenly contested matches, there is an opportunity to represent the Club in the local district league organised by the HHDRGA.
 These matches are played on a home

 and away basis.
 There is promotion and relegation at the end of the season.
-We currently play in Division 1 and are keen to retain this status in 2022.
+We currently play in Division 1 and are keen to retain this status.
 Players for the League team are selected by the Rabbits Competition

 How can I be selected for the Team?